Skip to Main Content

 Q: Do the options listed above apply to represented employees?

 Yes.
 Most collective bargaining agreements contain specific provisions allowing the University to provide these options to represented employees.
-Additionally, all of the bargaining units have been notified of the upcoming closure and the options available to employees for the four non-holidays.
+Additionally, all of the bargaining units have been notified of the upcoming curtailment and the options available to employees for the four non-holidays.
 Please consult Labor Relations in Campus Human Resources or Health Human Resources if you have any questions.

 Q: Can probationary status employees use vacation time prior to becoming regular-status employees?